Victimarius: Depictions

+Functions

 The victimarius’s primary job was to lead and control the animal during the procession and ritual up until the killing of the animal.
 They were most often used in public rituals and sometimes private rituals.
 To maintain proper ritualistic traditions and ensure the success of the sacrifice the animal must willingly accept its fate as a sacrifice and must not show signs of struggle.
 This is a large task for a single person to handle, but it was crucial to the victimarius because failing could lead to bad omens and possible action against them from their masters.
 To aid in this procedure specific tools were used to ensure the most efficient means of execution.
 The popae would have a choice between using a hammer or an axe to stun the animal.
 The larger animals were typically stunned with hammer, which is more common in depictions because bulls where the main sacrifice in public ritual imagery.
 The axe would be used on smaller animals because they required less force to stun, but it might be used with larger ones as well.
 The triangular knife of the cultrarius had to be kept sharp enough to kill the animal quickly enough to prevent the agony from the killing.

 The victimarius was an important figure in religious animal sacrifice whose actions dictated the success and failure of the rituals.
 They were slaves of elite members of society and exercised their position of importance as a status symbol within the slave class.
 From the depictions and interpretation of the victimarius it is possible to understand their influence and prestige despite being part of the slave class.
 Animal sacrifice processions and rituals demonstrate the social hierarchy between gods and humans, elites and slaves.
 An example of the practices used by elites and emperors to reinforce these hierarchical ideas are in the reliefs of animal sacrifice on the Ara Pacis Augustae.
 On one side of the Ara Pacis the relief depicts Aeneas with his slave attendants leading a sow to the altar.
 This mythical scene further details the victimarius performing his duties for public sacrifice for elite members of Roman society, therefore, also showing their importance within realm of religious animal sacrifice.
 In many reliefs the gods are portrayed in the largest and most visible part of the images, seconded by the elite members of society, and finally the smallest and least visible the slaves.
 This is a systematic way the elite members of society used to ensure people understood that the victimarius was indeed a slave and was beneath the gods and elites.
 However, their depiction on public sculptural reliefs ensured that the victimarius was seen as a superior slave within the class of slaves.
 Thus, detailing the hierarchy in Rome stretched deeper than it looks like on the surface.